I went to Tokyo for Latin American food: A MAZ Review

 Next was the obligatory Hokkaido scallop course, and at this point I’ve had scallop so many times on tasting menus that I’m starting to feel a little insulted.
 Do chefs really think we’re that easy to impress just by adding scallop on the menu?

 It turns out this is the most unique scallop dish I’ve ever had.
-As he presents it to me, Fernandez says I may have noticed that the gelatin-like scallop emulsion is meant to mimic the ceramic ware.
+As he presents it to me, the chef says I may have noticed that the gelatin-like scallop emulsion is meant to mimic the ceramic ware.
 I nod like I did (I didn’t).
-Thankfully, it’s not clever at the expense of deliciousness.
+Thankfully, it’s not clever at the expense of being delicious.
 The leche de tigre, heavy on the cilantro, is so good I want to cry.

 Andean Plateau (2820 MASL)